 For each feature of your business, you are asked to what extent it is ready to support the growth you anticipate between now and your chosen time horizon.

-You have refined your solution in light of your experience and all anticipated needs until your chosen time horizon.
+You have refined your solution in light of your experience and in anticipation of your next phase of growth.

-You have systemised the solution such that it can accommodate substantial future growth beyond your chosen time horizon without further investment
+You have systemised the solution such that it can accommodate substantial future growth without further investment

 Your choice of levels should reflect which of the outcomes has already been fully achieved in your business today.